openshift/enhancements/enhancements/network/enable-flows-collection.md

 instance of the collector for each node.

-Exposing the collector endpoint as a Kubernetes ClusterIP Service would cause the traffic to be distributed across all the nodes (unless you enable the `ServiceInternalTrafficPolicy` cluster-wide feature gate, which at this moment is in alpha status, only available for the latest Kubernetes 1.21 version).
+Exposing the collector endpoint as a Kubernetes ClusterIP Service would cause the traffic to be distributed across all the nodes (there is a `ServiceInternalTrafficPolicy` cluster-wide feature gate but, at the moment of writing this document, it is not implemented in OVN-Kubernetes, and it's beta in Kubernetes 1.22).

-To limit the flows' traffic to internal nodes, each collector should expose a node port, so each OVN instance only has to know the node IP and Port (which might be fixed or discovered).
+To limit the flows' traffic to internal nodes, each collector should expose a node port, so each OVN instance will discover the Node IP (instead of the Service IP) and submit data to the NodeIP:NodePort address.
+The Node IP can be discovered.

-From the user-side configuration of the IPFix cache and sampling, we should use a `ConfigMap` and expose it to OVN-Kubernetes with read permissions.
+From the user-side configuration of the IPFix cache and sampling, we should use a `ConfigMap` and expose it to the CNO with read permissions.
+The CNO would configure OVN-Kubernetes with the configmap data.

 Given the aforementioned details, following subsections depicts the work to do, grouped in different tasks.

-#### Task 1: modify OVN-Kubernetes configuration to discover automatically the collector address
+#### Task 1: modify CNO and OVN-Kubernetes configuration to accept the new configuration options

 [Current `Network` operator configuration allows setting a static host:port address]( https://docs.okd.io/latest/networking/ovn_kubernetes_network_provider/tracking-network-flows.html#nw-network-flows-object_tracking-network-flows).